digital-work-lab/open-source-project/docs/syllabus.md

 **Weeks 6-11: Individual Hacking Sessions**

 - One-on-one or group sessions to address specific issues and progress.
-- Tasks: Create and submit pull requests, code evaluation.
+- Tasks: Create a pull request.

 **Week 12: Session 06: Code Review Session**
-- Comprehensive review of submitted code.
+- Review the code submitted by another group.
 - Tasks: Implement feedback from the code review.

 ## Assessment and grading criteria